apnguyen1/floor-it/README.md

 ## Pre-commit Hooks

-This project uses Husky to enforce pre-commit hooks.
+This project uses pre-commit hooks.

 ### Pre-commit Checks

-- Code is automatically formatted using Prettier
+- Code is automatically linted using flake8
 - Tests are run to ensure no regressions are introduced

-### Install Husky Hooks

 ```bash
 npm run prepare